jaguart/kompl/doc/example-show.md

         '/page-5/',
         '/page-7/',
       ],
-      options: {
       show: 75%,
-      }
     })
   ">Show me!</a>
 ```

-The following are all valid values for `show`:
+The following examples are all valid values for `show`:
 * `show: 90`
 * `show: 90%`
 * `show: 0.90`